Skip to main content

 They’re great for vegetarian and flexitarian diets

 Dairy products provide vitamin B12, which is only found naturally in animal foods.
-This means dairy products are an especially important source of this nutrient for people who follow vegetarian diets and don’t eat meat, fish or eggs.
+This means dairy products are an especially important source of this nutrient for people who follow vegetarian diets and don’t eat meat or fish.
 It’s important we get enough vitamin B12 as it’s needed for our immune and nervous systems to work normally.
-Plus, dairy products are important sources of good-quality protein in vegetarian diets.
+Plus, dairy products are important sources of high-quality protein in vegetarian diets.
 Unlike most plant proteins, milk, cheese and yogurt provide all the essential amino acids (or building blocks) that we need to build protein.
 These can’t be made by our bodies so we have to get them from the food we eat.

 Support for brain health